 Every Voyager comes with a key puller in the box.
 It's easy to swap out a switch: simply slip the key puller into the grooves on the board, pinch, and pull.
 Ta-da!

 It took some work to make it this easy.
-While MX-style ("traditional") mechanical keyswitches have indents on the sides for a key puller to bite into, Choc switches don't have these indents.
+While MX-style ("traditional") mechanical keyswitches have indents on the sides for a key puller to bite into, the Voyager is built around Choc switches which don't have these indents.

 To solve this, we put grooves on the top plate of the Voyager itself:

 These make it easy to slip a key puller in, pinch, and tug.
 We were careful to position them so that when you pull on the switch, it comes out nice and straight, with no bent pins.